Main Theme Of This Day

 Related: Vikram Sarabhai’s Birthday

-Who appointed as the Dean of the Royal Free Hospital?
+Who was appointed as the Dean of the Royal Free Hospital?

 Dr. Aldrich-Blake was appointed as the Dean of the Royal Free Hospital in the year 1914.
 She was also very much thankful for her encouragement of women joining medicine.

-In which year she wrote in the newspaper about rectal cancer?
+In which year did she write in the newspaper about rectal cancer?

 During which war that she referred to as “Madame General”?

 She was referred to as the “Madame Generale as she spent her holidays working in the Anglo-French red cross in Hospital near Paris during world war 1.
 That was unusual for a woman to work in a military hospital.

 In which year did she become the Vice-Dean of the London School of Medicine?